Let’s make this happen together. Share this page on your socials.

-This is a bit higher than the European food and Safety Authority is recommending.
+This is a higher than the European food and Safety Authority is recommending.
 It’s still very much on the safe side, daily limit is set to 100 microgram per day, see safety.
 Many studies advise to take a higher dose to maintain optimal blood levels (source).
 Especially for people with a darker skin color.
 If possible, you can consult your doctor for personal advise.
 On december 7th, a letter, which was signed by many (medical) academics, was published.
 In this letter it was advised for adults to take 100 microgram a day for adults during covid-19 crisis.

 If my vitamin D levels are good, won’t I get infected with Covid-19 anymore?

 No, it’s probable you can still get ill from Covid-19.
 However, there are studies indicating that people with healthy Vitamin D levels will overcome an infection of Covid-19 more easy and more quickly.
 This would make covid-19 less of a problem.
 It is not guaranteed that you won’t get severe symptoms from a covid-19 infection when your are Vitamin D sufficient.
 Keep taking precautions to not get infected and to not pass the virus on.